DFE-Digital/sts-plan-technology-for-your-school/contentful/export-processor/README.md

 1. Missing data that is referenced
 2. Maturity ratings without a possible user journey in a subtopic
 3. Questions in a sub-topic that have no path to them.
+4. Recommendation chunks with no answers attached to them